 But we’re glad to offer some of the basic philosophical principles our ministry is based on and explain how these principles impact our views on contraception.

-Focus on the Family holds that all human life is sacred, and that life begins with fertilization – the union of sperm and egg.
-We don’t believe that it’s wrong to prevent fertilization, but we oppose any method of so-called “birth control” that functions as an abortifacient – that is to say, any method that acts after fertilization to end a human life by preventing implantation in the womb.
-Intrauterine Devices (IUDs) fall into this category.
+Focus on the Family holds that all human life is sacred, and that life begins with fertilization (the union of sperm and egg).
+We don’t believe that it’s wrong to prevent fertilization, but we oppose any method of so-called birth control that functions as an abortifacient (any method that acts after fertilization to end a human life by preventing implantation in the womb).

-Some couples, wanting to avoid any concerns about the abortifacient nature of certain contraceptives, choose to use a barrier method, like condoms or diaphragms, or a timing method of birth control (sometimes referred to as Natural Family Planning).
-Of course, either of these will require more planning, preparation, and forethought than other methods.
+Barrier and timing methods: Some couples who want to avoid any concern about the abortifacient nature of certain contraceptives choose a barrier method (like condoms or diaphragms) or a timing method (sometimes referred to as Natural Family Planning).
+Either of these will require more planning and prep than other methods.

-Where the question of vasectomy or tubal ligation is concerned, we prefer to leave these matters to individual judgment.
-For obvious reasons, the Bible is absolutely silent on these procedures.
-In these areas, then, we can only advise that husbands and wives earnestly seek the Lord’s guidance and then accept His leadership.
-We would simply point out that there is a strong chance that the effects of these procedures would be permanent since reversal is not always possible.
-This could be a question of serious concern to Christian couples who feel strongly about the importance of staying “open to life.”
+We would point out, though, that there’s a strong chance that the effects of these procedures would be permanent since reversal isn’t always possible.
+This could concern Christian couples who feel strongly about the importance of staying “open to life.”

-On the whole, we would suggest that contraception is an issue that should be approached with generous amounts of prayer and plenty of wise counsel from friends, parents, older adults, pastors, and trusted medical professionals.
-It’s important to make decisions in this area with the help of as much information and insight into every aspect of the subject as possible.
+On the whole, contraception is an issue that should be approached with prayer and wise counsel from friends, parents, mentors, pastors, and trusted medical professionals.
+It’s important to make decisions in this area with as much information and insight into every aspect of the subject as possible.